 THE FALLEN OFFICER PROJECT

-A five year project to research and compile a comprehensive list of fallen officers with the most complete demographic and incident data ever assembled.
+A six year project to research and compile a comprehensive list of fallen officers with the most complete demographic and incident data ever assembled.

 Over the past several decades fallen officers have been recorded and compiled on various lists.
 These lists have changed and expanded over the years with information recorded about each officer varying.
 Even the classification of how and the type of death has changed.
 Definitions have shifted and the meaning of words have been conflated.
 Initially these lists contained just the officer’s name, star number, precinct / district of assignment, date of incident / death and a small synopsis of what occurred.
 As time passed by the lists began to grow and eventually more and more information was recorded.